security-force-monitor/research-handbook/source/units-identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Entering ``unit`` defines the claim and defines the relevant fields to be used in further data entry about a unit.
-For quality assurance purposes, entering ``unit`` should create an error if there is any entry for fields tied to other claim types, such as ``positioning`` or ``relation``.
+For quality assurance purposes, entering ``unit`` should create an error if there is any entry for fields tied to other claim types, such as :ref:`positioning` or :ref:`relation`.

 .. _unit-status-meta: